janhesters/riteway-jest/README.md

 - RITEway forces you to
   [split your components' tests in an effective way](https://medium.com/javascript-scene/unit-testing-react-components-aeda9a44aae2).
-  This means only testing display components and their respective split off pure logic with unit tests and the rest using E2E tests.
+  This means only testing display components and their respective split off pure logic with unit tests and covering the rest of your code using E2E tests.
 - [You can't mock.](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a)

 You might want to check out RITEway because you can [learn these advantages](https://medium.com/javascript-scene/tdd-the-rite-way-53c9b46f45e3) first hand.
+I prefer RITEway for React apps and use RITEway-Jest for React Native apps.

 ## Installation